Westsea Construction

 Westsea Place, 1644 Nelson Street, also in the West End of Vancouver, a rental building of 24 floors completed about 1975.

 Sun Creek Estates with various addresses at 70th Avenue and 133B Street in the West Newton neighbourhood, Surrey, east of Vancouver.
 Completed in 1983, the sprawling complex has 301 townhouses and apartments in 29 frame-construction buildings.
 While 160 of the 99-year suite lease assignments were sold, 141 suite assignments were retained by Westsea, which rents them out.
-Westsea’s refusal to disclose financial details means that lessees have no idea if they are carrying some of the costs of the landlord’s capital expenses and/or rental-business expenses.
+Westsea’s refusal to disclose financial details means that lessees have no idea if they are carrying some of the landlord’s rental suite capital expenses and/or rental-business expenses.

 Royal Apartments and Blue Haven at 6340 and 6420 Buswell Street in Richmond, south of Vancouver.
 The two four-storey wood-frame buildings were completed in 1974 and house 51 suites each, either most or all on lease assignments.
 The Blue Haven property is owned by the same principals under the corporate name Westpark Investments, and their lawyer-enforced hard line on building rehabilitation expenses to be paid by lessees matches that at Sun Creek Estates.